 All Partner (Spouse) visa applicants must be sponsored by their partner who must be at least 18 years of age.
 To be considered for the Marriage Visa your marriage must be recognised – be legal – under Australian law.
 All applicants for a partner category visa must have a sponsor.
 The sponsor must be prepared to sponsor the visa applicant and any dependent family members who are also included in the application and who are also migrating with the applicant.
 A sponsor must meet a range of legal criteria to be eligible to sponsor their fiancé.
 As part of the application process, the relationship will be assessed by a case officer.
 The applicant will be asked to provide personal information and documents to the department; all evidence is handled with strict confidentiality by the Department of Home Affairs.

 The case officer is obliged to consider all evidence that has been included during the application process; ensure your evidence complies with current immigration regulations.
 Remember the case officer is not obliged to request additional information about your relationship; in some cases they may make a decision based on what you have provided to date.

 You will be notified directly about the decision, with the opportunity to move onto the next step.

-Good luck with your application; if you need up to date advice do not hesitate to contact Visa Crew - we are always here to help you.
+For the best chance of success do not hesitate to contact Visa Crew - we are always here to help you.